Colleen Humel, Brenna Bushey, Brittany Heng and Shona Spikes are All-Mountain West.

-Sage Hopkins is in his ninth season as the head coach of the San Jose State University women's swimming and diving program.
+Sage Hopkins is in his 13th season as the head coach of the San Jose State University women's swimming and diving program.
 He was named to the post full-time in April, 2006, after serving the 2005-06 season as the interim head coach.

 Under Hopkins' leadership, the Spartans enjoyed several of its best seasons ever.
 In 2012-13, Hopkins lead the Spartans to their second conference win in a row and secured his 69th win as San Jose State's head coach and finished the season with a dual meet record of 9-1, improving his career record to 69-25-1.
-Hopkins was named Swimming Coach of the year for his second year in a row.
+Hopkins was named Swimming Coach of the Year for his second year in a row.

 In 2011-12 team became the first to win a conference championship in school history.
 Individually, Hopkins was named the Wetsern Athletic Conference women's swimming Coach of the Year and Marisa DeWames was named the Athlete of the Year.
 DeWames and four other Spartans went on to compete in the 2012 U.S. Olympics team time trials in Omaha.

 In 2008-09, Hopkins directed the Spartans to a best-ever dual record of 16-1 thanks to an incredible 16-meet win streak following an opening loss at perennial national power Stanford, which included San Jose State's first win over Western Athletic Conference foe Nevada in 23 years.
 The Spartans also posted a program-best runner-up finish at the annual Nike Cup in November, and matched its highest placement of fourth at the WAC Championship in San Antonio, Texas, in March, when Spartan swimmers broke 17 school standards in four days.